Ageless wonder Tom Brady, coming off one of his best seasons, faces likely-league MVP Matt Ryan in Super Bowl LI.

 On the opposite side of the ball, New England boasts the best defense in the league, allowing fewer points this season than any other team at a clip of 15.6 points per game.

 The Patriots have the best team in football, with both a strong offense and defense, so the only way for the Falcons to win is if their defense shows up.

-Expect Brady to lead the Patriots to another Super Bowl victory, clinching Belichick and Brady’s fifth win together.
+Prediction: Brady will lead the Patriots to another Super Bowl victory, clinching Belichick and Brady’s fifth win together.